 Getting organised for WRI's centenary

-We are excited to be preparing for WRI’s 100th anniversary next year!
-As part of it, we are working on an international conference to be held in London in the last week of November 2021.
+We are excited to be preparing for WRI’s 100th anniversary!
+As part of it, we are working on a number of events and activities (online for now) to mark this important date.

 But just as important are plans to hold a number of autonomous local events throughout the year.
 Our network’s involvement in WRI’s 100th anniversary is vital.
 We believe, the local events would reflect the diversity and scope of our network at its best.
 In order to achieve this, we would need your support and involvement.